edaguler00/edaguler00/README.md

 - 👋 Hi, I’m @edaguler00
-- 👀 I’m interested in full-stack web development.
-Specializing in React in frontend and Node.js in backend.
+- 👀 I’m interested in with back-end web development.
+Specializing in Node.js and Express.js.
-- 🌱 I’m currently learning Vanilla Javascript
+- 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/eda-güler/

 <!---